What shall we call the unborn in the womb?

 Shall we say size matters?
 Is the unborn child too small to deserve our protection?
 Are big people more valuable than little people?
-Are men more human than women?
+Are men more human than woman?
 Do offensive linemen have more rights than jockeys?
-Is the life in the womb of no account because you can’t hold him in our arms, or put him in your hands, or only see her on a screen?
+Is the life in the womb of no account because you can’t hold him in our arms, or put him in your hands, or because you can only see her on a screen?

 Shall we make intellectual development and mental capacity the measure of our worth?
-Are 3-year-old children less valuable than 13-year-olds?
+Are three year-old children less valuable than thirteen year olds?
 Is the unborn child less than fully human because he cannot speak or count or be self-aware?
 Does the cooing infant in the crib have to smile or shake your hand or recite the alphabet before she deserves another day?
-If an expression of basic mental acuity is necessary to be a full-fledged member of the human community, what shall we do with the comatose, the very old, or the 50-year-old mom with Alzheimer’s?
+If an expression of basic mental acuity is necessary to be a full-fledged member of the human community, what shall we do with the comatose, the very old, the severally mentally impaired, or the fifty year-old mom with Alzheimer’s?
 And what about all of us who sleep?

 Shall we deny the unborn child’s right to life because of where he lives?
-Can environment give us value or take it away?
+Does environment give us value or take it away?
 Are we worth less inside than outside?
 Can we be justly killed when we swim under water?
 Does where we are determine who we are?
-Does the eight-inch journey down the birth canal make us human?
+Does the eight inch journey down the birth canal make us human?
 Does this change of scenery turn “its” into persons?
 Is love a condition of location?

 Shall we reserve human dignity only for those humans who are not dependent on others?
 Do we deserve to live only when we can live on our own?
-Is the 4-month-old fetus less than human because she needs her mom for life?
-Is the 4-month-old infant less than human when she still needs her mom for life?
+Is the four-month old fetus less than human because she needs her mom for life?
+Is the four-month old infant less than human when she still needs that same mom for life?
 What if you depend on dialysis or insulin or a breathing apparatus?
-Is value a product of fully functioning vitality?
+Is value a product of fully-functioning vitality?
 Is independence a prerequisite for human identity?
 Are we worth only what we can think, accomplish, and do on our own?

 If the unborn life is human life, what can justify snuffing it out?
 Would it be right to take the life of your child on his first birthday because he came to you through sad and tragic circumstances?
-Would you push an 18-month-old into traffic because she makes our life difficult?
-Does a 3-year-old deserve to die because we think we deserve a choice?
+Would you push an 18 month old into traffic because she makes our life difficult?
+Does a three year-old deserve to die because we think we deserve a choice?

 What do you deserve now?
 What are your rights as a human person?
 Did you have those same rights five years ago?
 What about before you could drive?
 Or when you used training wheels?
 Were you less than fully human when you played in the sandbox?
 When you wore a bib?
 When you nursed at your mother’s breast?
 When your dad cut your cord?
 When you tumbled in that watery mess and kicked against that funny wall?
 When your heart pounded on the monitor for the first time?
 When you grew your first fingernails?
 When you grew your first cells?

 What shall we call the child in the womb?
 A fetus?
 A mystery?
 A mistake?
-A wedge issue?
-What if science and Scripture and common sense would have us call it a person?
+A potential sale?
+What if science and Scripture and commonsense would have us call it a person?
 What if the unborn child, the messy infant, the wobbly toddler, the rambunctious teenager, the college freshman, the blushing bride, the first-time mother, the working woman, the proud grammy, and the demented old friend differ not in kind but only in degree?
 Where in the progression does our humanity begin and end?
 Where does life become valuable?
 When are we worth something?
 When do human rights become our rights?
-What if Dr. Seuss was right and a person’s a person no matter how small?
+What if the famous Dr. was right and a person’s a person no matter how small?